 System Institution Leaders

-As the system's research institution, USC Columbia joins three additional comprehensive
+The system's research institution in Columbia joins three additional comprehensive

 institutions across the state to provide traditional four-year degree programs, awarding

-bachelor's and advanced degress.
+bachelor's and advanced degrees.
 Together with Palmetto College, these institutions

 and their leaders are dedicated to their students, and to their local communities.